The Best Mattresses for a Herniated Disc in 2025

 Frequently asked questions

 There isn't a “right” sleeping position when you have a herniated disc, but some positions are better than others.
 While stomach-sleeping can put too much pressure on your spine, you may be comfortable sleeping on your side or back.
-Just make sure to use pillows under or between your knees, or under your low back to keep your spine in its natural curve and the pressure off your joints.
+Just make sure to use pillows under or between your knees, or under your lower back to keep your spine in its natural curve and the pressure off your joints.

 In general, a medium-firm mattress is best for people who have a herniated disc.
 This is because a too-firm mattress can cause too many pressure points that can irritate the spinal discs, and a mattress that’s too soft can make your spine dip down into the mattress too much, where it’s not supported.